Welcome To The “Ramadan For Kids” Series (Part 2 Activities)

 Another option is a gratitude journal and this is a great one by Ayeina…

-Kids love to get “hands on” in the kitchen!
-Help them bake or make a treat that can be shared with neighbours, friends or their classmates and teachers.
+Children love to get “hands on” in the kitchen!
+So a great Ramadan activity for kids is to help them bake or make a treat that can be shared with neighbours, friends or their classmates and teachers.

-A family favourite in our home are good old Chocolate Truffles, but this year I decided to also try the version by The Lebanese Plate.
+A family favourite in our home are good old Chocolate Truffles.
+This year I decided to also try the version by The Lebanese Plate.
 It has a dash of rose water and pistachios for a slightly more sophisticated, Middle Eastern twist.

 I highly recommend you give them a try and you can get the recipe here.